mlte-team/mlte/docs/docs/development.md

 ## Development Dependencies

-We maintain a distinct set of Python dependencies for each minor version of Python that `MLTE` supports.
 Currently, `MLTE` supports the following Python versions:

 - `3.8`
 - `3.9`
 - `3.10`

 <a href="https://github.com/pyenv/pyenv" target="_blank">`pyenv`</a> can be used to manage multiple Python versions locally.
-Repeat the following procedure for each desired version.
+The following procedure can be used to ensure you are running the Python version you need.
 This procedure only needs to be performed once, during initial version establishment, meaning you _probably_ don't need to be repeating this step in order to contribute to `MLTE`.

 **Establishing Depdencies for a Particular Python Version**